 A network diagram contains three types of features: diagram junctions, diagram edges, and diagram containers.
 These diagram features represent network elements; that is, network features or network objects.

-Diagram junctions are depicted as symbol point geometry and represent the following network elements:
+Diagram junctions are depicted using symbol point geometry and represent the following network elements:

-- Point features, for example, valves, transformers, switches, and connection points
+- Point features, such as valves, transformers, switches, and connection points

 - Junction objects